• Search Search Please fill out this field.

 The benefits of free trade were outlined in "On the Principles of Political Economy and Taxation," published by economist David Ricardo in 1817.

-Or, it might have policies in place that exempt specific products from tariff-free status in order to protect home producers from foreign competition in their industries.
+It might also have policies in place that exempt specific products from tariff-free status in order to protect home producers from foreign competition in their industries.

 The Economics of Free Trade